utilitywarehouse/design-systems/packages/material/README.md

 # Material

-Customer UI components standing on the shoulders of the [Material UI](https://next.material-ui.com/) React components library.
-The material package applies the themes from the [theme package](../theme) to the components available in Material UI.
+Customer UI React components standing on the shoulders of the [MUI Material](https://mui.com/) library.

-Where possible this package will adhere to the same interfaces in Material UI, meaning most of the documentation on [Material UI](https://next.material-ui.com/) will also be relevant for this package.
-Due to the fact we are implementing the UI library to the spec of our themes, some components may have a more lightweight interface.
-When this is the case, the original Material UI components will still be available with a `Mui` prefix on the export.
-For example `MuiButton` will retrieve the original Material UI Button component.
+Many Customer UI components reflect those in MUI, and so most of the documentation on [MUI Material](https://mui.com/) will also be relevant for this package.
+However this should not be relied upon and there are a number of components whose structure, behaviour and API design may be different to the underlying MUI component or entirely different from a component of the same name in MUI.
+When this is the case, the original MUI components will still be available with a `Mui` prefix on the export.
+For example `MuiButton` will retrieve the original MUI Button component.

 ## Contents